ngtn0502/javascript-note/README.md

-# What the f-ck is Javascript
+# JS - the weird part

 NhanNguyen